Compare our best business savings account

 Many small businesses rely on lines of credit to manage their finances - but building up a contingency fund through savings is much more secure in the long run.
 And over 40% of business' we surveyed told us they use a savings account to help manage cash flow.

-And remember, if your company is registered with companies house then you are legally required to keep your business finances separate from your personal account.
+And remember, if your company is registered with Companies House then you are legally required to keep your business finances separate from your personal account.

 Freelancers and sole traders don’t face the same legal requirement, but it would still be worthwhile considering a business savings account to take advantage of the benefits they offer to your cash flow and business finances.